 Opt for a web host with under 200 milliseconds of server response time.
 Use BitCatcha or GTmetrix to get detailed information about a site’s performance.

 A usability or user test invites potential customers to evaluate a product or service.
-In web development, this method is crucial as it can provide insights for building the perfect website for the target audience.
+In custom web development solutions, this method is crucial as it can provide insights for building the perfect website for the target audience.
 In addition, you should learn how to make a website in case you can’t find the right specialists.